 Self-Acceptance is Essential.

-If you’re having a hard time accepting certain parts of yourself, it’s because it’s not something you want to be.
-You may not want to be insecure about your appearance, impatient and dishonest.
-But these perceived “flaws” don’t necessarily need to be fixed before you can accept and love yourself.
-Try not to think of yourself as a project.
-You’re exactly the way you need to be for your soul’s unique journey.
+If you’re having a hard time accepting a certain part of yourself, it is because it’s not something you want to be.
+You may not want to be impatient, occasionally dishonest and insecure about your appearance.
+But these perceived “flaws” don’t need to be fixed before you can accept and love yourself.

-You’re already amazing: a glorious Divine luminous being.
-You don’t have to improve—just let go.
-Release your mind’s misperceptions that the shadow parts of you are bad and need to be eliminated.
+Release your mind’s misperception that the shadow parts of you are bad and need to be eradicated before you are worthy of unconditional self-love.

 Your Egoic Mind Often Lies to You.